The American Civil War: A tale of two Americas

 These factors all contributed to the outbreak of war in 1861.
 However, it was slavery that was perhaps the most important factor in causing the Civil War.

 The issue of slavery had been polarising the country for decades.
-In the 1857 Dred Scott Decision, the Supreme Court ruled that slaves were not citizens and did not have any civil rights.
+In the 1857 Dred Scott Decision, the Supreme Court ruled that African Americans, whether enslaved or free, could not be American citizens and had no standing to sue in federal court.

 This ruling angered many people in the North, who believed that all men should be treated equally.